RCJacH/RCEveryGain/README.md

 The Shift section allows you to adjust the gain using "bits," which are predefined factor of multiplication or division.
 By default, a single bit shift either doubles or halves the gain, equivalent to roughly ±6 dB.
-Changing the Ratio setting modifies the impact of each shift, allowing for more gradual or larger gain adjustments.
+Changing the Size setting modifies the impact of each shift, allowing for more gradual or larger gain adjustments.

 - **MAJOR**: Adjusts gain in whole bit steps, ranging from -8 to 8.
 Positive values increase gain, while negative values decrease it.

 - **MINOR**: Provides fine-tuning within a single bit shift, ranging from -100% to 100% for precise adjustments between whole steps.

-- **RATIO**: Determines the factor by which each bit shift changes the gain.
-For example, a Ratio of 0.5 makes each Major shift half as impactful, requiring two Major shifts to achieve the original gain change of one Major shift at a Ratio of 1.0.
+- **SIZE**: Determines the size of each bit, the factor by which each bit shift changes the gain.
+For example, a size of 0.5 makes each Major shift half as impactful, requiring two Major shifts to achieve the original gain change of one Major shift at a Size of 1.0.

 These controls are ideal for driving saturation plugins; placing a +1 before and a -1 after increases input drive without altering the final output gain.